 London is a truly global hub for financial and professional services.
-It is the largest exporter of financial services in the world157 and has the most competitive financial ecosystem in the world158.
+It is the largest exporter of financial services in the world and has one of the most competitive financial ecosystems globally.
 The finance sector handles huge flows of capital, playing a critical role underpinning the workings of London's economy and the wider national and global economy.
 London is home to anchor institutions like the Bank of England, the Financial Conduct Authority, global headquarters of large international banks, and insurance houses.

 London also has a diverse range of professional and business services companies.
 These include legal services, accounting services and management consultancy firms for example.
-Five of the world's ten largest law firms by revenues are headquartered here 159, and it is the busiest international market for legal services.
+Five of the world's ten largest law firms by revenues are headquartered here, and it is the busiest international market for legal services.
 London is also home to some of the biggest accounting firms globally, who between them handle the majority of audits for public and private sector companies in the UK.

 Financial and professional services make a huge contribution to London's economy and also the UK's.

-The economic output generated by the finance and insurance sector alone in London was worth £61.7 billion in 2015, equivalent to 16.3 per cent of the London total160.
-The business services sector accounts for a further £65.6 billion161.
+The economic output generated by the finance and insurance sector alone in London was worth £59.7bn in 2016. equivalent to 15.1% of the London total.
+The business services sector accounts for a further £174.9bn.
 Financial and professional services in London are also vital for the UK's exports.
-It is estimated that London exported £28.3 billion of financial services in 2015 - more than half of the UK's financial services exports162.
+It is estimated that London exported £28.3bn of financial services in 2015 - more than half of the UK's financial services exports.
 They are also a major source of tax revenue for the Government.
-The City of London estimated that the total tax contribution of the UK's financial services sector was £71.4 billion in 2015/16, which represents 11.5 per cent of the Government's total tax receipts163.
-Around half of the economic output generated by the UK's financial services sector is generated in London164.
+The City of London estimated that the total tax contribution of the UK's financial services sector was £72.1bn in 2016/17, which represents 11% of the Government's total tax receipts.
+Around half of the economic output generated by the UK's financial services sector is generated in London.

-Business services (including real estate) provided 1.5 million jobs in London in 2016, just over a quarter of all the jobs in the capital165.
+Business services (including real estate) provided 1.5 million jobs in London in 2016, just over a quarter of all the jobs in the capital.
 A further 370,000 jobs in London are based in the financial and insurance sector.
 Business services are expected to be the main source of jobs growth in London over the coming years.
 Around 600,000 net additional jobs are expected in the sector by 2041, around a third of the jobs growth expected in London.